itsbenter/ResourcefulFriends/Documentation/Coalclaw.md

 # Coalclaw

 Coalclaw is a farm animal that lives in a Coop.
-It can be purchased at Marnie's Ranch for 550G or hatched by placing an Coalclaw Egg into an Incubator, taking 4,500m (2d 21h 40m) to incubate.
+It can be purchased at Marnie's Ranch for 550G or hatched by placing a Coalclaw Egg into an Incubator, taking 4,500m (2d 21h 40m) to incubate.

 ## Variation